Mount Everest: Height, Location, Facts And More

 The Historic First Ascent (1953)

-In 1953, Tenzing Norgay who was a Sherpa of Nepal and Sir Edmund Hillary of New Zealand became the first to reach top of Mt Everest.
-The successful landing was as a result of the British expedition planning and team work.
+In 1953, Tenzing Norgay, who was a Sherpa of Nepal, and Sir Edmund Hillary of New Zealand became the first to reach the top of Mt Everest.
+The successful landing was a result of the British expedition’s planning and teamwork.
 This historical milestone made the whole world pay attention, served as an example to many, and became one of the greatest marks in the history of exploration.

 Evolution of Climbing and Records

-There have been numerous significant milestones on Mount Everest, over the years.
+There have been numerous significant milestones on Mount Everest over the years.
 The first female Everest summiter turned out to be Junko Tabei of Japan, and Pasang Lhamu Sherpa was the first Nepalese woman mountaineer.
-Reinhold Messner and Peter Habeler were the first people in history to reach a climb on Everest when no supplemental oxygen was used, demonstrating their immense ability and stamina.
-Currently, Everest is known to be commercial and this has resulted in increased climbers as well as increased traffic in the routes.
+Reinhold Messner and Peter Habeler were the first people in history to climb on Everest without supplemental oxygen, demonstrating their immense ability and stamina.
+Currently, Everest is known to be commercial, and this has resulted in increased climbers as well as increased traffic in the routes.

 The Lure of the Roof – Why Climbers Seek Everest’s Summit